 - Courses that explore global cuisines—As you prepare American, Mediterranean, and other international foods, you’ll discover the diverse languages, history, and culinary traditions of the world.

-- Food, Wine, and (Agri)culture trip—This travel experience will deepen your knowledge about a U.S. regions rich in culinary culture—Northern California, which features the renowned Napa Valley.
+- Global Cuisines and Cultures Trip—This travel experience will deepen your knowledge about a U.S. regions rich in culinary culture—Northern California, which features the renowned Napa Valley.
 This unforgettable journey offers valuable lessons in menu development, food and beverage pairing, sustainable agriculture, produce distribution, and the impact of culture on cuisine.

 Students with a diploma in Culinary & Catering Management, Hospitality & Tourism Management, or Leisure & Resort Management have advanced standing and already have their program credits mapped out.
 There is a typical sequence of courses that these students will follow.